 The Lower Design Pressure is the external design pressure or the sub-atmospheric pressure at the top of the equipment in its operating position.
 It is used to determine the minimum thickness of equipment parts or stiffening rings at the design temperature.

-In vacuum systems, the pressure is pushing inward and comes from the atmosphere.
+In vacuum systems, the pressure is pushed inward and comes from the atmosphere.
 Some processes which require vacuum design conditions

 - When cooldown is expected,